Target-restricted CCG generates a non-context-free language #

 Formalisation of the construction in [KKS15], Example 2: a

-rule-restricted combinatory categorial grammar — the classical formalism of
+target-restricted combinatory categorial grammar — the formalism of

 The point is theoretical.
 [KKS15] show that the CCG≡TAG weak

-equivalence holds for classical CCG, where combinatory rules may be restricted per
+equivalence holds for target-restricted CCG, where combinatory rules may be restricted per

-grammar (here, via the target restriction modelled in Syntax/CCG/Classical: every rule
+grammar (here, via the target restriction modelled in Syntax/CCG/Grammar: every rule

 fires only when the target of its primary input category is S).
 For lexicalized CCG